Start with the basics

 Veterans Day can be a tricky one to explain to the kiddos: their natural curiosity can lead to questions you may not be prepared to answer or questions for which the answers might seem frightening.
 (What is war?
 Will we go to war?)
-So we’ve come up with a few tips for explaining Veterans Day to your kiddos.
+So we’ve come up with a few facts about Veterans Day for kids to help.

-For families with an active or retired military member, Veterans Day can take on a very significant meaning.
+For families with active or retired military members, Veterans Day can take on a very significant meaning.
 But not everyone knows what it really represents or how to explain it to children.
-Unlike Memorial Day, which honors military who died in service (click here to read more about the story of Memorial Day), Veterans Day honors those who have served in war (and are therefore veterans of the war).
+Unlike Memorial Day, which honors members of the military who died in service (click here to read more about the story of Memorial Day), Veterans Day honors those who have served in war (and are therefore veterans of the war).
 Many, many veterans are alive and well today and deserve their special day!

 Veterans Day is November 11th, every year.
 (It is often observed as a legal holiday the nearest Monday to this date.)

 Can you write the number 11?
 What about the word November?

 If it’s always on the 11th, does it fall on the same day of the week every year?